qcscine/molassembler/README.md

 ## Tests

 We recommend running the tests in a release build of the library.
+The debug builds can run for a good 20-30 minutes.
 After building the library and tests, run `make test`.
-For the python bindings, the python module `pytest` must be available.
+The python bindings are tested with `pytest` and `doctest`, if available.

 ## Documentation

-If `doxygen` is installed, the C++ library documentation is built too.
-If the python bindings are built and the sphinx module is available, the python binding documentation is generated too.
+If `doxygen` is found, the C++ library documentation is built.
+If the python bindings are built and the `sphinx` python module is available, the python binding documentation is generated too.